alekseyzimin/EviAnn_release/README.md

 # EviAnn -- evidence based eukaryotic genome annotation pipeline

 EviAnn is a novel annotation pupeline.
-EviAnn does not use any de novo gene finders in its processing.  it is purely evidence-based.
-It used RNAseq data and/or transcripts and proteins from related species as inputs and produces annotation on GFF3 format.
+EviAnn does not use any de novo gene finders in its processing.
+It is purely evidence-based.
+It uses RNAseq data and/or transcripts and proteins from related species as inputs and produces annotation of protein coding genes and transcripts in GFF3 format.
+EviAnn does not require genome repeats to be soft-masked prior to running annotation.
+EviAnn is stable and fast.
+Annotation of A.thaliana genome takes about 2 hours on a single 32-64 core server (not including time for aligning RNAseq reads, which could vary depending on the anmount of data used.)

 # Installation insructions